Archery (양궁): The Most Dominant Olympic Dynasty

 Every Summer Olympics since 1988.
 Every single one.
 The Korean women's archery team has won gold at all of them.
 That's not a winning streak — that's a different category of sporting fact.

-양궁 (yangung, archery) is not Korea's most popular 스포츠 (sport).
+양궁 (yangung, archery) is not Korea's most popular sport.
 It doesn't fill stadiums or generate the fan culture of 야구 (baseball) or 축구 (soccer).
 What it does is produce 금메달 (gold medals) with a consistency that has no parallel in modern Olympic history.
-In 2024 파리올림픽 (Paris Olympics), Korea won all 5개 금메달 (five gold medals) available in archery — men's individual, men's team, women's individual, women's team, and mixed team.
+At the 2024 파리올림픽 (Paris Olympics), Korea won all 5 gold medals available in archery — men's individual, men's team, women's individual, women's team, and mixed team.
 The sport is contested by athletes from 80+ countries.
 The result still felt inevitable.

 양궁 강국의 시작 (How the Dynasty Began)